Stape

 • x-ga-system_properties.fv is removed.

 2.2.5 Send modified data to GA4.
-To update data before sending it to GA4, I use transformation.
+To update data before sending it to GA4, we use transformation.
 Tag triggers when a GA4 client is claimed, consent is not granted, and the time difference between sessions is more than 30 minutes.

 Send modified data to GA4